 Workplace Defamation

-Workplace defamation is another injury than can occur when your character is damaged by one of your business associates.
+Workplace defamation is another injury than may occur when your character is damaged by one of your business associates.
 Often, the speaker or writer is a disgruntled customer or a co-worker who may make untrue statements or spread gossip nts to promote his or her own career to the disadvantage of the person who is defamed.

 Defamation is a false statement that harms the reputation of a Plaintiff, business, or organization.
 Defamation includes both libel & slander.
 Libel generally refers to defamatory statements that are written or broadcast more permanent while slander refers to or a defamatory statements more fleeting.
-While defamation allegations are a common legal problem for media organizations, journalists and documentary filmmakers can reduce the likelihood of a lawsuit by following ethical guidelines such as the PBS Editorial Standards, which stresses the importance of accuracy and fairness.
+While defamation allegations are a common legal problem for media organizations, journalists and documentary filmmakers can lesson the likelihood of a lawsuit by following ethical guidelines such as the PBS Editorial Standards, which stresses the importance of accuracy and fairness.

 If a Plaintiff sues me for defamation, what must they prove to win the case?